 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 7.50 minutes getting to work every day.

-Being a small town, Camp Nelson does not have a public transit system used by locals to get to and from work.
+Camp Nelson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Camp Nelson is somewhat higher than in the average US city of 21.84%: 28.18% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Camp Nelson is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.18% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Camp Nelson in 2022 was $55,680, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $222,720 for a family of four.